 - Answer any questions you have

-- Any medical conditions that could affect your procedural outcome
+- Discuss medical conditions that could affect your procedural outcome

 - Clarify surgical risks and benefits

-- A typical timeline for resuming normal work and social activities
+- Establish a typical timeline for resuming normal work and social activities

 You will leave your consultation equipped with the information to help you decide your next steps and clearly understand your procedure.

 When you decide upon a procedure, our concierge team will take care of all the details to schedule your surgery – a date, time, location, what to bring with you to help make your brief stay more comfortable, any dietary restrictions prior to surgery, arrangements to discharge you safely after your procedure, and post-operative instructions and follow-up appointments with our concierge clinical team.

 The best way to start planning for your surgery is an official consultation.
 This can be done on the phone or in person at our office.
 If by phone, you will fill out your medical history in our electronic patient portal (we will send you the link) and e-mail us front and side snapshots of the areas we will be discussing before the appointment.
 I do charge $100 for the initial consultation which is paid at the time of scheduling your consultation.
 This fee is credited towards the price of your surgery.
 This allows us to spend as much time with new patients as needed-typically an hour or more.
 This is paid on the day of your consult.

 Feel free to give us a call at 980-938-0459 to schedule your consultation or if you have other questions.